study-group-99/pilates/README.md

 #### Report

-`pilates libft run -ar` generates a `report.txt` log file.
+`pilates libft run -ur` generates a `report.txt` log file.

 #### All

-`pilates libft run -a` All option will turn all other options true.
+`pilates libft run -a` option -a, --all will turn all other options true.
 It is the equivalent of `pilates libft run -unmcr`.

 # Development